Council members

 Professor Dr. Rebecca J Traub

 Rebecca graduated from Murdoch University, Western Australia, with a Degree in Veterinary Medicine and Surgery in 1997.
 In 2004, she completed her PhD on canine parasitic zoonoses in tea-growing communities of northeast India, for which she was awarded the John Adrian Sprent Prize by the Australian Society for Parasitology.
-In 2006, she gained employment as a lecturer in Veterinary Public Health at the University of Queensland and in 2014 moved to the Faculty of Sciences at the University of Melbourne as a Professor of Veterinary Parasitology.
-She is currently an independent consultant for the veterinary industry.
+In 2006, she gained employment as a lecturer in Veterinary Public Health at the University of Queensland and in 2014 moved to the University of Melbourne as a Professor of Veterinary Parasitology (2014-2022) and Australian Research Council Future Fellow (2020-2022).
+She currently serves as Head and Chair Professor of Parasitology at the Department of Infectious Diseases and Public Health, City University of Hong Kong.
+Prof. Traub has published over 190 international peer-reviewed papers and book chapters covering the diagnosis, epidemiology and control of canine endoparasites and vector-borne diseases, with much of her research based in the Asia Pacific.
+Dr Traub’s research expertise has been formally recognised through consultations for the WHO, FAO, The Gates Foundation, the Veterinary Pharmaceutical Industry, and other not-for-profit organisations.
+In 2019 Prof Traub was awarded the Bancroft Mackerras Medal for Excellence by the Australian Society for Parasitology.
+Prof. Traub is a Founding Director of the Tropical Council for Companion Animal Parasites (TroCCAP) and former President of the Australian Society for Parasitology (2021-2023).

 Dr. Adrian P Ybañez